adammarcstevenson/better-mutation-observer/README.md

 ## API
 The `BetterMutationObserver` interface is largely the same as the native `MutationObserver` interface with key changes to the required arguments for the observer constructor and the `observe()` method on the instance.

+*This reference documentation is adapted from the [MDN docs for the native `MutationObserver` interface](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).*

 ### Constructor
 `BetterMutationObserver()` – Creates and returns a new `BetterMutationObserver` instance, which will invoke a specified callback function when DOM changes occur on the specified node(s).